conorstwo/image-resizer/README.md

 Spring Boot initializr for setting up default spring boot project: https://start.spring.io/

 Mkyong tutorials on converting images to byte arrays and resizing using Graphics2D: https://www.mkyong.com/java/how-to-convert-bufferedimage-to-byte-in-java/ and https://www.mkyong.com/java/how-to-resize-an-image-in-java/

+## Future improvements:

+Add a persistence layer to store the images

+Add a UI for users to upload, resize and download images